-1. The blue team of 6 are one-touch and must pass to keep possession
+1. The blue team of 6 is one-touch and must pass to keep possession

-2. The red team of two press and try to win possession.
+2. The red team of two press and tries to win possession.

 4. The receiving player is allowed two touches, to give his team time to change boxes